A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization

-\subsection{Proof of Theorem \ref{Thm_SDE1}}
+\subsection{Proof of Theorem~\ref{Thm_SDE1}}

 \begin{proof} The proof follows from Theorem 10.8.1 in \cite{kushner2003stochastic} (Theorem \ref{thm8_1}).
-We need to check the Assumption A.1 to A.8 (in Appendix \ref{summary}).
-The uniformly integrability A.1 directly follows from the boundedness property of $H$.
-A.2 can be easily got from the proof of ODE approximation, and A.4 is obviously satisfied since $e_1$ is the global optimum.
-Thus, the main challenge here is to calculate the variance of the Wiener process and check the other five assumptions.
+We need to check the Assumption C.1 to C.8 (in Appendix \ref{summary}) \begin{itemize} \item[1.]
+The uniform integrability in C.1 directly follows from the uniform boundedness assumption of $\nabla f(x,\xi)$. \item[2.]
+C.2 can be easily got from the proof of ODE approximation. \item[3.]
+To check condition C.4, we need use our isolated stationary point assumption, i.e, Assumption \ref{ass_isolated}.
+At the local optimum $x^*,$ the Hessian matrix must be positive definite.
+Then C.4 is obviously satisfied with the Hurwitz matrix $-\nabla^2\cF(x^*).$ \end{itemize} The main challenge left is to calculate the variance of the Wiener process and check the other five assumptions.